Explore key cross-cutting themes

 The model places the teacher at the centre as the lead learner and explores the dynamic relationship between the learning of children, young people and adult learners and the teacher’s professional learning.

-The Professional Standards provide a framework to help examine, consider and understand the connections and coherence across professional practice and sit dynamically with the core aspects of Professional Review and Development:
+The Professional Standards provide a framework to help examine, consider and understand the connections and coherence across professional practice and sit dynamically with the core aspects of PRD:

 - To self-evaluate and engage in critically reflective thinking about practice as part of regular, planned and ongoing professional learning dialogues and development